Benefits of SaaS

 - Limited features: Although SaaS usually gives you some customization bandwidth, it’s still limited.
 When you subscribe to a hosted application, you are constrained to the features and functionalities that the solution provides, which may not cover all your business needs and use cases.

-Evaluating Other Options
+Evaluating Other Options<

-Okay, despite the risks that SaaS entails, you just can’t ignore the changes it’s brought to the software world.
+Despite the risks that SaaS entails, you just can’t ignore the changes it’s brought to the software world.
 SaaS democratized access to features and workflows while having a higher level of security and service availability, which was previously only available to Fortune 100 companies.

 But, as technology continues to evolve, new alternatives to SaaS applications have been gaining traction in the software industry.
 Namely, platforms that support rapid application development.

 One of the most popular alternatives is low-code and no-code development platforms.
-In fact, just this year, Gartner launched the Magic Quadrant for Enterprise Low-Code Application Platforms describing the market as follows:

 Low-code and no-code platforms allow companies of any size to quickly design, build, customize, and deploy business apps with little (low-code) to no coding (no-code).
 By using a drag-and-drop user interface (UIs), form builders, and visual process modeling, organizations can accelerate software development from months and even years to weeks and boost innovation.